regolith-linux/xgetres/README.md

 # xrescat

 `xrescat` is a simple utility which prints the value of an X resource.
-It is [based on `xgetres`](https://github.com/tamirzb/xgetres) but does not add a linefeed, like `cat`.
+It is [based on `xgetres`](https://github.com/tamirzb/xgetres) but does not add a linefeed, like `cat`.  `xrescat` will also trim enveloping double-quotes from values.

 ## Example